Khyber Pakhtunkhwa: Modern period

-Yusufzai tribes rose against Mughals during the Yusufzai Revolt of 1667, and engaged in pitched-battles with Mughal battalions in Peshawar and Attock.
-Afridi tribes resisted Aurangzeb rule during the Afridi Revolt of the 1670s.
+Akbar faced rebellion by the Yousafzai tribes, as did his great-grandson Aurangzeb, when they rose against Mughals in 1667, and engaged in pitched-battles with Mughal battalions in Peshawar and Attock.
+Afridi tribe also rebelled against Aurangzeb in 1670s.
 The Afridis massacred a Mughal battalion in the Khyber Pass in 1672 and shut the pass to lucrative trade routes.
-Following another massacre in the winter of 1673, Mughal armies led by Emperor Aurangzeb himself regained control of the entire area in 1674, and enticed tribal leaders with various awards in order to end the rebellion.
+Following another massacre in the winter of 1673, Mughal armies led by emperor Aurangzeb himself regained control of the entire area in 1674, and enticed tribal leaders with various awards in order to pacify tribes.